2024 Hall of Fame

 McKenzie has been a member of several other boards and organizations as well, and he currently sits on the board of directors of the Mississippi Aquarium.
 He is an active volunteer for community events, including serving holiday meals for those in need through the Harrison County Sheriff’s Department.
 McKenzie earned a Bachelor of Business Administration from Michigan State University in 1975.
 He received a Certification of Hospitality Accountant (CHAE) from the International Association of Hospitality Accountants.
 McKenzie completed the Executive Development Program with Hilton Hotels Corporation and the Gaming Development Program at the University of Nevada/Reno.
 Furthermore, he attended the Marketing Management Program at Stanford University Graduate School of Business.
 A grandfather of three, McKenzie continues to reside along the Mississippi Gulf Coast with his wife, Margaret, of nearly 43 years.

-JON LUCAS - INDUSTRY INFLUENCER
+HUGH KEATING - INDUSTRY INFLUENCER

 KIRK FORDICE - INDUSTRY REGULATORY/GOVERNMENT OFFICIAL